Our Picks for the Best Songs from Each Decade of the Rock Era -- Have You Missed Any?

 1940s: The Dawn of Rock 'n' Roll

 Few realize rock and roll emerged in the 1940s, led by Big Joe Turner.
-I argue that Turner’s 1946 record “My Gal’s a Jockey” was the first true rock and roll song, merging rhythm and blues, jump blues, and boogie-woogie into a sound that would shape a new generation.
+We argue that Turner’s 1946 record “My Gal’s a Jockey” was the first true rock and roll song, merging rhythm and blues, jump blues, and boogie-woogie into a sound that would shape a new generation.
 Its hot blues licks and squealing saxophone—more 1950s than 1940s—hit #6 on the R&B charts for just one week before vanishing into obscurity.
 Yet Turner’s uptempo rhythm and commanding vocals in the song heralded the rock and roll explosion, quietly marking the genre’s start.

 Turner’s impact peaked with his 1954 hit “Shake, Rattle and Roll,” which topped the R&B charts and reached #22 on the pop charts.
 Bill Haley & the Comets’ cover that year climbed to #7 on the pop charts, bringing rock and roll to white audiences and fueling its mainstream rise.
 Eight years after “My Gal’s a Jockey,” DJ Alan Freed coined the term “rock and roll” in 1954, naming a genre that would transform music forever.